 How do I write the perfect blog post?

-In order to write a really good blog post, the groundwork in particular is crucial.
-If you just write away and try to get the word count as high as possible in an extremely short amount of time, it's highly likely that the quality will fall by the wayside.
-Robert Weller from toushenne explains very nicely in this context, why writing systematically is so important.
+In order to be able to write a really good blog post, the preparatory work in particular is crucial.
+If you just start writing and try to achieve the highest possible word count in an extremely short time, the quality will most likely fall by the wayside.
+In this context, Robert Weller from toushenne explains very nicely why writing with a system is so important.

 In order to write an article with real added value for your readers, it is not enough if you only deal with the prevailing topic of your blog.
 You should have answers to questions like "Who are my readers?" or "Why am I writing this article in the first place?
 But more on that in a moment.
 So let's start with the first step: